AI-PhenoLab/3D-Wheat-PT/README.md

 ```

 ## Peroration
-We mainly added fcm.py and CSAM.py to pointcept\models\point_transformer_v3, and modified point_transformer_v3m1_base.py.The above represents merely the first version of the software, and suggestions will be gathered and sorted out in the future for the improvement of the software.
+The above represents merely the first version of the software, and suggestions will be gathered and sorted out in the future for the improvement of the software.

 # AI-PheneLab